 A 398-meter long corridor!?
-The model for the Momotaro legend!?
+The inspiration for the Momotaro legend!?
 [Kibitsu-jinja Shrine]

 A 398-meter long corridor!?
-The model for the Momotaro legend!?
+The inspiration for the Momotaro legend!?
 [Kibitsu-jinja Shrine]の画像

-We'll introduce you to a shrine that has a legend surrounding Kibitsuhiko-no-Mikoto and Ura, who is said to be the inspiration behind the legend of Momotaro (the demon slayer)!
+We'll introduce you to a shrine where legends related to Kibitsuhiko-no-Mikoto and Ura remain, who are said to be the inspiration for the legend of Momotaro (the demon slayer)!

 2024.12.27

-Okayama, the birthplace of the "Momotaro Legend" - A tale of demon slaying told through the ancient Kibi heritage (certified as a Japan Heritage site in 2018)
+Okayama, the birthplace of the "Momotaro Legend" - A tale of demon slaying told through the heritage of ancient Kibi (certified as a Japan Heritage site in 2018)

-The shrine enshrines Okibitsuhiko-no-Mikoto, who was the model for Momotaro, and within the grounds there is also the Okamadono, where the head of the famous demon Ura is said to have been buried.
-Kibitsu-jinja Shrine is said to have been founded around 300 AD, and during the Edo period, worshippers from all over the country came to visit the shrine along with the "Konpira Mairi" (visit to Kotohira Shrine in Kagawa Prefecture), making it a place of faith and history since that time.
+The shrine enshrines Okibitsuhiko-no-Mikoto, who was the model for Momotaro, and within the grounds there is also the Kamado Hall where the head of Ura, a famous demon, is said to be buried.
+Kibitsu-jinja Shrine is said to have been founded around 300 AD, and during the Edo period, worshippers from all over the country visited the shrine along with the "Konpira Pilgrimage" to Kotohira Shrine in Kagawa Prefecture, making it a place of faith and history since that time.

 A famous spot where you can enjoy seasonal flowers

-Many tourists visit the area to enjoy the cherry blossoms in spring, hydrangeas in early summer, and autumn leaves in fall.
+Many tourists visit the area to enjoy the cherry blossoms in spring, hydrangeas in early summer, and autumn leaves in autumn.
 It is also a popular photo spot.

 Highlight 1: National Treasures (Main Hall and Worship Hall)